Pre-Employment Screening: Navigating Checks and Balancing Risk in the Modern Hiring Process

 One of the most common types of pre-employment screenings, criminal records checks, aims to identify any criminal history a candidate may have.
 Employers conduct these checks to assess potential risks associated with hiring an individual, especially for positions involving sensitive information or a high level of responsibility.

-Employment verification involves confirming the accuracy of the information provided by a candidate regarding their work history.
+Employment history check involves confirming the accuracy of the information provided by a candidate regarding their work history.
 This check ensures validating employment credentials such as designation, tenure, exit reason, conduct, etc.

 Education Verification